 Singapore is connected to Malaysia by road and rail.
 The Malaysian city facing Singapore across the causeway is Johor Bahru, and the two are connected by regular buses and trains.
 There are also regular direct bus services between Singapore and other major Malaysian cities, especially of course Kuala Lumpur; you can search & book these routes here.
-However there are no longer any direct through trains from Singapore to Kuala Lumpur and beyond.
-To travel further north by train, take a bus or train from Singapore to Johor Bahru, and change to an onward train from there (note that these days there are also no more direct through trains between Malaysia and Thailand, with a change now necessary at their border; see Seat61 for full details)
+However there are no longer any direct through trains from Singapore to Kuala Lumpur and beyond – to travel further north by train, take a bus or train from Singapore to Johor Bahru, and change to an onward train from there (note that these days there are also no more direct through trains between Malaysia and Thailand, with a change now necessary at their border; see Seat61 for full details).

 You can also use the airport in Johor Bahru for Singapore, with a shuttle bus connection make it pretty straightforward; see here (I did so once and it was no trouble at all)

 Another option is Singapore – Indonesia by sea; Singapore is of course a major stop for cruise ships, but in terms of regular passenger ferries you can easily get to Indonesia’s Batam and Bintan islands a short distance away (you can check & book those ferries here).
 From there you can continue on Indonesian ships to Sumatra proper and elsewhere in Indonesia, but if you want to travel between Singapore and Sumatra by sea without going through Batam/Bintan, it’s best to use the Malaysian port of Malacca which has regular ferries to and from Sumatra.
 For example, from Singapore take the bus to Malacca and spend a night or two there (it’s a historic city with UNESCO status), then the ferry to Dumai and a bus or minivan to Bukittinggi (I think it took us about ten hours in total from Malacca to Bukittinggi.
 More Sumatra details here)